-If you remain dissatisfied with the response or if you do not feel comfortable raising the complaint with the service provider yourself, you can contact the Consumer Council in the first instance.
-We have the power to investigate the matter on your behalf.
+If you remain dissatisfied with the response or if you do not feel comfortable raising the complaint yourself, you can contact the Consumer Council.

 Further advice and information

 More detailed information can be found in the Consumer Council's Access to Air Travel guide, which can be accessed via the Consumer Council website along with easy read and audio formats.